-- Coming to my articleship journey, as I had cleared CA IPCC Group 1, I could have easily started with my articleship (Earlier articleship could be started by anyone after he/she clears IPCC both groups or just IPCC Group1.
-However recently the ICAI has announced that anyone can start with their articleship once they clear both groups or just Group 1 0r Group 2).
-However, I wanted to work in a Big 4 so waited till I cleared both the groups.
+- Coming to my articleship journey, as I had cleared CA IPCC Group 1, I could have easily started with my articleship (Earlier articleship could be started by anyone once he/she clears IPCC both groups or just IPCC Group 1.
+However, recently the ICAI has announced that anyone can start with their articleship once they clear both groups or just Group 1 0r Group 2).
+However, I wanted to work in a Big 4 so I waited till I cleared both the groups.

 - From my research, I knew Big 4’s prefer candidates who have cleared both groups reason being – Study Leave.
 If they take interns who have cleared only Group 1 then they would have to again give them study leave for their CA IPCC Group 2, so to avoid such situations they prefer (there are always exceptions) students who have cleared both groups.

 - Luckily I was selected by KPMG and started my articleship with them.

 - I chose KPMG over other Big 4’s (even other Big 4’s are great, I am just stating my reason here!) as I got very positive feedback about the environment from a few senior friends at KPMG.
 They all said KPMG is a great learning place and at this stage of my life – Learning in a nice environment was my only motive.